Amit Sharma (director): Early film career and breakthrough

 In 2014, Sharma was invited by producer Boney Kapoor to direct Tevar, a remake of the 2003 Telugu film Okkadu, starring Arjun Kapoor.
-The film generally received poor reviews.
+The film generally received mixed reviews.

 In 2016, Sharma was elected on the Cannes Lions Craft Jury.

 Sharma worked as the director on Badhaai Ho, which began shooting in late 2017, and starred Ayushmann Khurrana and Neena Gupta.
 Sharma's production company Chrome Pictures produced the film alongside Junglee Pictures, and it was released on 18 October 2018.
 The film became the seventh-highest opening weekend grosser of 2018, and earned ₹220.34 crore ($31 million) worldwide.
+The film won the National Film Award for Best Film Popular Providing Wholesome Entertainment.

+His next was an anthology film Lust Stories 2 - 'Tilchatta' starring Kajol Devgn which released on 29 June 2023 on Netflix.
+It became hugely popular and garnered great reviews.

-Sharma was set to direct an upcoming film about the life and career of Syed Abdul Rahim, also produced by Boney Kapoor.
+Sharma's latest release, Maidaan, is about the life and career of Syed Abdul Rahim, also produced by Boney Kapoor.
 The filming started in 2019, but was delayed due to the pandemic.
-The film featuring music by A. R. Rahman is currently in post-production.
+The film features music by A. R. Rahman.
+It released on 10 April 2024 to tremendous critical acclaim.